Our team

 Maria Constance de Almeida

 I aim to understand how organisms change and evolve in time and space using genetic data.
 At the moment, as part of my undergraduate research, I use bioinformatic tools to identify signals of natural selection in red mangrove along the Brazilian coast, assembling evolutionary scenarios and population genetic inferences.
 I hope to support the conservation of mangroves, and to understand how organisms are responding to changes in the environment.
+(Maria Constance was supported by a PIBIC fellowship).

 Marianne Azevedo - Silva